Tierion/lsat-js/README.md

     console.log(lsat.baseMacaroon)
     console.log(lsat.paymentHash)

-    // after the invocie is paid, you can add the preimage
+    // after the invoice is paid, you can add the preimage
     // this is just a stub for getting the preimage string const preimage = getPreimage()

-    // this will validate that the preiamge is valid and throw if not lsat.setPreimage(preimage)
+    // this will validate that the preimage is valid and throw if not lsat.setPreimage(preimage)

     return fetch('http://localhost:5000/protected', {